caronc/nzb-subliminal/README.md

 makes use of a series of websites in efforts to obtain the subtitles associated with it.

+Non-NZBGet users can also use this script via a cron (or simply call it from the command line) to automatically poll directories for the latest subtitles for the content within it.
+See __Command Line__ section below.

 Installation Instructions
 =========================
 * Ensure you have a copy of NZBGet v11 or higher which can be retrieved from http://nzbget.net